 Risk Exposure Definition Exposure Credit risk The risk that CEQ may incur financial loss as a result of another party to a financial instrument failing to discharge their obligation.
 CEQ is exposed to credit risk in respect of its receivables (Note 10).
 Liquidity risk The risk CEQ may encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or another financial asset.
-CEQ is exposed to liquidity risk in respect of its payables (Note 15) and borrowings from QTC (Note 16).

-Risk Exposure Definition Exposure Market risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: currency risk, interest rate risk CEQ does not trade in foreign currency and is not materially exposed to commodity price changes or other market prices. and other price risk.
-CEQ is exposed to interest rate risk through its borrowings from QTC (Note 16) and cash Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest deposited in interest bearing accounts (Note 9) rates.
+CEQ is exposed to liquidity risk in respect of its payables (Note 14) and borrowings from QTC (Note 16).
+Market risk The risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
+Market risk comprises three types of risk: currency risk, interest rate risk and other price risk.
+CEQ does not trade in foreign currency and is not materially exposed to commodity price changes or other market prices.
+Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+CEQ is exposed to interest rate risk through its borrowings from QTC (Note 16) and cash deposited in interest bearing accounts (Note 9).

-(ii) Risk Measurement and Management Strategies
+(b) Risk Measurement and Management Strategies